 Brain Development

 A number of the genetic variants identified are giving researchers deeper insight into the underlying biology of depression.
-Researchers point to variants in or near the gene NEGR1, which is a neural growth regulator active in the hypothalamus, an area of the brain previously linked to depression.
+Researchers point to variants in or near the gene NEGR1, a neural growth regulator active in the hypothalamus, an area of the brain previously linked to depression.

 That confirms research done by the late Yale neuroscientist Ronald Duman on the role of neurotrophic factors in depression, Levey said.